RemotePad Logo

 1. Wages — the minimum wage in Spain as of 2023 is €1,1080 per month for full-time work, though many positions command a higher wage depending on the industry, the level of the role, and the skills and experience of the employee.

-2. Social Security Contributions — Employers are generally responsible for paying approximately 30% of an employee’s gross salary towards social security.
+2. Social Security Contributions — employers are generally responsible for paying approximately 30% of an employee’s gross salary towards social security.
 This covers benefits such as healthcare, unemployment, and pensions.
 The employee contributes an additional roughly 6.35% from their salary.

-3. Severance Pay — If you terminate an indefinite contract, you typically have to pay a severance of 20 days’ salary per year of service for objective dismissals and 33 days’ salary per year of service for unfair dismissals.
+3. Severance Pay — if you terminate an indefinite contract, you typically have to pay a severance of 20 days’ salary per year of service for objective dismissals and 33 days’ salary per year of service for unfair dismissals.

 4. Holiday Pay and Extra Salary Payment — employees in Spain are entitled to a minimum of 30 calendar days of paid vacation per year.
 In addition, it’s customary to provide two extra payments per year, one at Christmas and one during the summer.